-The Department of Epidemiology seeks a Sr. Administrative Managerto lead and direct its administrative, financial, and operational activities on a day-to-day basis.
-The position will work in close collaboration with the Senior Administrator initiatives and goals for practice, teaching, and research.
-The position requires continuous quality improvement and a customer service-focused approach to provide leadership focused on maintaining a climate that supports faculty, staff, students, and the larger community.
-The department houses approximately 145 affiliated faculty, 270 staff, 250 students (graduate and Ph.D.) and administers approximately $175 million in domestic and international sponsored projects as well as an endowment, gift, and academic revenue annually.
+Planetary Health Alliance (PHA) seeks a Sr. Administrative Manager to lead and direct its administrative, financial, and operational activities on a day-to-day basis for a new cross-university initiative.
+The position will work in close collaboration with the Senior Administrator in Environmental Health and Engineering and the initiative's Faculty and Executive Directors to achieve short- and long-term goals for establishing and building the new initiative.
+The new cross-university initiative is a coordinated effort across the divisions of the University and the Office of the Provost, with an administrative home in the Bloomberg School of Public Health (BSPH).
+The position requires continuous quality improvement and a customer service-focused approach to provide leadership focused on maintaining a positive and welcoming work environment that supports faculty, staff, students, and the growing Planetary Health community.
+Initially, the initiative houses four full-time staff, 1 post-doctoral fellow, 4+ affiliated faculty, and administers approximately $1 million in funds.

 This position requires exceptional communication skills as well as the ability to build and maintain effective relationships both internal to JHU and externally.

 In conjunction with Faculty and Executive Directors, Advisors, and other senior staff, participate in strategic planning conversations and provide input for operational and financial considerations.

 As outlined by the strategic planning process, participate in short and long-range operational and financial planning for evaluation of new and existing research and educational programs; assessment of facility requirements; funding and staffing needs.

 Work closely with initiative staff, Executive and Faculty directors to assist in outreach to the broader JHU community to introduce the initiative and engage as many faculty, students, schools, centers, and programs as possible in Planetary Health efforts.